KiarashS/Boilerplate/README.md

-# A simple  boilerplate template for Python in VS Code!
+# A simple  boilerplate template for Python in VsCode!

 ## Create virtual environment

 1. Open the Command Palette (Ctrl+Shift+P), start typing the **Python: Create Environment**
 2. To select a specific environment, use the **Python: Select Interpreter** command from the Command Palette (Ctrl+Shift+P)

+Or use `create-venv.ps1` and `activate-venv.ps1` files.

 ## Changing the execution policy of PowerShell